odoo/odoo/doc/workflows.rst

 ``stopall``.
 The kind defines what type of work an activity can do.

 Dummy
-    The ``dummy`` kind is for activities that do nothing (i.e. they act as hubs to gather/dispatch transitions), or for activities that only call a Server Action.
+    The ``dummy`` kind is for activities that do nothing, or for activities that only call a server action.
+Activities that do nothing can be used as hubs to gather/dispatch transitions.

 Function
-    The ``function`` kind is for activities that only need to run some Python code, and possibly a Server Action.
+    The ``function`` kind is for activities that only need to run some Python code, and possibly a server action.

 Stop all
-    The ``stopall`` kind is for activities that will completely halt the workflow instance.
+    The ``stopall`` kind is for activities that will completely stop the workflow instance and mark it as completed.
 In addition they can also run some Python code.

 Subflow
-    When the kind of the activity is  ``subflow``, the activity will run another workflow.
-When the sub-workflow is completed, the activity will also be considered completed.
+    When the kind of the activity is ``subflow``, the activity embeds another workflow instance.
+When the subflow is completed, the activity is also considered completed.

-    Normally the sub-workflow is instanciated for the same record as the parent workflow.
-It is possible to change that default behavior by providing Python code that has to return a record ID for which a workflow has been instanciated.
+    By default, the subflow is instanciated for the same record as the parent workflow.
+It is possible to change that behavior by providing Python code that returns a record ID (of the same data model as the subflow).
+The embedded subflow instance is then the one of the given record.